cianedanan/reading-notes/class4.md

 Typically high valued projects need elaborate wireframing.

-There are plenty of free wire framing tools to choose from, but UXPin, InVision and wirfram.cc are reccomended.
+There are plenty of free wireframing tools to choose from, but UXPin, InVision and wirfram.cc are recommended.

 ___How to make a wireframe___